The Best Time to Visit Bora Bora: A Season-by-Season Guide

 The dry and wet seasons are separated by April and November, which offers some benefits for both.
 While there are fewer tourists and hefty resort discounts during these months, the weather still offers plenty of sunshine.

-YOU MAY ALSO LIKE: Discover the Best Time to Visit Texas for Your Ideal Vacation
+YOU MAY ALSO LIKE: The Ultimate Guide to the Best Time to Visit Australia

 There will be some humidity and rain, but the rain showers should pass fast.
 The absence of strong winds during the shoulder months creates quiet, transparent waters that are ideal for scuba diving and for observing underwater creatures like sharks, manta rays, and barracudas.